 (Delegate feedback, June 2018)

 The cost includes course documentation, lunch and refreshments

-Please register online to secure your place.
+Please complete the relevant registration form below to secure your place.